Reduce Stomach Bloating: 9 Daily Habits That Flatten Your Belly

 Your body follows its own cycle, and that goes for your digestive system, too.
-Like your brain, your stomach is more active during the day and quieter at night.
+Like your brain, your stomach is more active during the day, and quieter at night.
 This means that the later you consume a big meal, the slower your GI tract digests it.
 Also, the later in the day it is, the less likely you are to be up and on your feet, allowing gravity to assist in moving your system.
 So shrink your meal sizes as the day goes on.
 If you want to go out to eat, go for lunch or brunch.
-Added bonus: These meals are usually cheaper than dinner, so you’ll save money.

 Fill up on fiber (the right way)

-You probably don’t need to be told that a high-fiber diet is good for you.
-But what you should know is that supersize servings of fiber can sometimes block your digestive system.
-This is more likely to occur if your stomach and intestines are unaccustomed to such a diet or if you’re not consuming enough water to flush out your GI tract.
-To avoid these effects, always drink plenty of water with your meals; try to ingest your fiber earlier in the day, when your stomach is most active; space it out so you don’t eat all your fiber in one meal; and take a vigorous walk after you finish eating to trigger peristalsis, the natural movement of your gut muscles.
-These are the 13 best foods to eat that fight the bloat.
+You probably don’t need to be told that a high-fiber diet is good for you—but you should know that supersize servings of fiber can sometimes block your digestive system.
+This is more likely if your stomach and intestines aren’t typically used to so much fiber, or if you’re not consuming enough water to flush out your GI tract.
+To avoid those effects, always drink plenty of water with your meals; try to ingest your fiber earlier in the day, when your stomach is most active; space it out so you don’t eat all your fiber in one meal; and take a vigorous walk after you finish eating to trigger peristalsis, the natural movement of your gut muscles.

 Eat measured amounts of meat

 Meat takes more time for your digestive system to break down and pass through, leading to bloat.
 “Eating a lot of meat can expose you to unhealthy amounts of antibiotics that throw your gut bacteria out of whack and fill you with gas,” says Dr. Chutkan.
-He suggests adjusting your diet so that you consume no more than four ounces of animal protein a day.
+To reduce bloating, he suggests adjusting your diet so that you consume no more than four ounces of animal protein a day.